Lovely-Sim-Racing/lovely-dashboard/README.md

 2. Read the changelog and if prompted, you may also need to update [**SimHub Dash**](https://www.simhubdash.com) and/or the [**Settings File**](./docs/settings.md)

 ## Settings
-As of version 1.5.4, the Lovely Dashboard can also be setup to your liking.
-You will need to copy the file `Lovely-Dashboard_settings.json` into the `./Simhub/JavascriptExtensions` folder.
+The Lovely Dashboard is a highly customizable dashboard.
+You can tailor it to your personal brand, but also adapt how it functions.
+To take full advantage of the Lovely Dashboard you'll need to copy the file `Lovely-Dashboard_settings.json` into the `./Simhub/JavascriptExtensions` folder.

 ![Copy the settings file into the JavascriptExtensions folder](docs/images/settings-file.png)